+We added our novel measurements to the supplementary data of Lichtig and Lucas (2017), but we did not systematically cross-check the measurements for extant species, as these appear plausible.
+However, we added measurements for four chelonioid specimens belonging to the two sea turtle species that were previously included in the dataset of Lichtig and Lucas (2017; i.e., Eretmochelys imbricata, Chelonia mydas).
+The original measurements for these species had no recorded data for the height of the shell, which we used to calculate a coronal doming measure (see below).
+Thus, we added two specimens of Chelonia mydas (YPM VZ018243; SMF 73551) and Eretmochelys imbricata (SMF 36067; one unnumbered SMF specimen) to our dataset.

-We added our novel measurements to the supplementary data of Lichtig and Lucas (2017), but we did not cross-check any of the measurements for extant species, as these appear plausible.
-For plots and analyses, we deleted other fossil turtles with implausible values from the dataset (i.e., Adocus bossi, Denazinemys nodosa, Scabemys ornata, Thescelus hemispherica), as we were both unable to re-arrange the values into a meaningful order, but also unable to obtain new measurements.
+For plots and analyses, we deleted other fossil turtles with implausible values from the dataset (i.e., Adocus bossi, Denazinemys nodosa, Scabremys ornata, Thescelus hemispherica), as we were both unable to re-arrange the values into a meaningful order, but also unable to obtain new measurements.
 Thus, our dataset includes only five fossil species, for which one species (Basilemys variolosa) is represented by two specimens.
 To graphically show how measurement corrections for fossils result in different placements in the shell doming vs. relative plastral width biplots, our datasheet retains the original values for five fossils from the supplements of Lichtig and Lucas (2017).
-In addition, the dataset contains the original measurements taken from 213 individuals of 94 extant species of Lichtig and Lucas (2017) (taxonomy following the TTWG 2021).
+In addition, the dataset contains the original measurements taken from 213 individuals of 94 extant species of Lichtig and Lucas (2017) (taxonomy following the TTWG 2021) plus the new measurements of fourc chelonioids.
+Thus, our final, corrected dataset includes 217 individuals of 94 extant species (taxonomy following the TTWG 2021) alongside the above-mentioned fossil data (eleven datapoints, of which four are original measurements by Lichtig & Lucas 2017, and seven are new/corrected measurement data).
 Table 1.
 Measurements of key ratios as provided in the supplementary data of Lichtig and Lucas (2017: LL17) and our corrected values.
 Note that the values for LL17 do not match their table 1 in all instances, as their supplements and tables do not agree.
 Also note that we use a specimen of Basilemys morrinensis and two specimens of Basilemys variolosa instead of Basilemys gaffneyi (see methods).